 There are pros and cons to being an exempt employee and a non-exempt employee.
 Overtime pay, status, work-life balance, and guaranteed salary are the main considerations – as well as the type of job an employee prefers to do.
 Remember that some employees do not want managerial responsibilities, while others would prefer them in order to earn more income.

 If you need help with an issue related to non-exempt employee status, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.